muellerberndt/legion/docs/customization.md

 1. **Actions** are the basic building blocks of R4dar's functionality.
 Each action represents a specific command that can be invoked via Telegram or used by agents.
 2. **Jobs** handle long-running tasks and maintain state.
 They can be managed by users via the bot interface.
 3. **Agents** are AI-powered components that process messages and perform complex tasks.
-4. **Watchers** monitor external sources for events and trigger handlers when events occur.
+4. **Handlers** process events such as webhooks, scope updates, GitHub events, etc.
-5. **Handlers** process events emitted by watchers.
+5. **Scheduled Actions** are actions that run automatically at configured intervals.

 ## 1. Actions